Indianapolis Colts Buying Guide

 At age 34, Gore is in nearly uncharted territory.
 John Riggins was an unusual outlier (in more ways than one), rushing for 1,347 yards and 24 TDs in his age-34 season, then pounding out 1,239 rushing yards and 14 TDs at age 35.
 Marcus Allen was somewhat productive from 34 to 37, though clearly past his prime.
 Emmitt Smith ran for 937 yards and nine TDs at 34, but he averaged just 3.5 yards per carry.
 It is indeed possible that Gore is another Riggins.
 But Gore owners have been beating the house odds for a while now.
 Maybe it wouldn’t be a bad idea to put down the dice, visit the cashier, head upstairs, get a room-service cheeseburger and see what’s on HBO.

-Yet Gore has an outrageously low ADP of RB34 on Fantasy Football Calculator.
-Come August, there won’t be many leagues in which he falls that far.
-Even if he does slide to such a degree, I’m probably drafting around him rather than taking the senior citizen’s discount.
+Yet Gore has an outrageously low ADP of RB34 on Fantasy Football Calculator, and even though I’m a running back ageist, I have a hard time turning him down that late in drafts.
+Still, I’m probably drafting around him rather than taking the senior citizen’s discount.

 Fun.
 Draft against the top fantasy experts.

 Free.
 You don’t even have to register.

 |Donte Moncrief||WR41||WR43||Worth a look|